Biographies Characteristics Analysis

 11th century

-Reconstruction of ancient accounts and alphabet
+Reconstruction of ancient abacus and alphabet

 © Photo: lori.ru